Internal · Instructor Reference

 A.Certificates and Documents

-Obj: pilot certificate privileges + limitations; medical fitness; airworthiness + registration; glider flight manual; maintenance/inspection requirements + records.
+Obj: pilot certificate privileges + limitations; recent flight experience incl. §61.31(j) launch-method endorsements; medical fitness; pilot logbook/records; airworthiness + registration; glider flight manual; W&B data + equipment list.

 Std: demonstrates aeronautical knowledge.